Skip to main content

 • Auto-provisioning: Users assigned to the LinearB application in Okta are automatically created in LinearB.

-• User Attribute Updates: Changes in Okta sync automatically to LinearB.
+• User attribute updates: Changes in Okta sync automatically to LinearB.

-• User Deactivation: Deactivated users in Okta are automatically removed from LinearB.
+• User deactivation: Deactivated users in Okta are automatically removed from LinearB.

 Step 1: Enable SCIM in LinearB